E. A. Thompson: Career at the University of Nottingham

 Thompson moved again in 1948 – this time to direct the classics department at the University of Nottingham, where he worked from 1948 to 1979.
 During this time, Thompson was along with A. H. M. Jones a major figure in reviving the study of late antiquity in the United Kingdom.
 He was considered the leading scholar in the United Kingdom in the field, with the University of Nottinhgham emerging as one of its principal centers of study.
 At Nottingham, Thompson focused mainly on research and teaching rather than administrative work.
-Distinguished members of the his department at this time included Harold Mattingly, W. Charlmers, G. R. Watson, Mollie Whittaker, A. H. Sommerstein and J. W. Rich.
+Distinguished members of his department at this time included Harold Mattingly, W. Charlmers, G. R. Watson, Mollie Whittaker, A. H. Sommerstein and J. W. Rich.

 In 1951, perhaps inspired by Farrington, Thompson published the book A Roman Reformer and Inventor, which examined the anonymous author of the De rebus bellicis.
 Thompson's book helped build the foundations for modern studies on this work.

 By the early 1950s, Thompson's research was increasingly focused on the early Germanic peoples.
 At this time, very little research had been carried out in this field in the English-speaking world.
 Thompson sought to approach the subject without ideological ballast.
 Nevertheless, his revulsion towards Nazism probably influenced his research of this field.
 His works were pioneering in the field of Germanic studies, in which he was the leading scholar of his generation.
 He helped detach the field from the ideological bias which had characterized it in the past.